 (Handwritten) notes stay… in our memory

-On a keyboard a single stroke is required to write a letter.
-And it’s always the same one, whether you type an A or an M. In contrast, using a pen stimulates numerous areas of the brain.
+On a keyboard, a single stroke is required to write a letter.
+And it’s always the same one, whether you type an A or an M. In contrast, using a pen in a writing notebook stimulates numerous areas of the brain.
 It’s necessary to propel the movements of the hand and to activate all the muscles while “thinking” of the word to be written.
 This process, divided into several stages, proves to be an excellent stimulus for the memory, as linguist Alain Bentolila explains.

 If you need persuading, remember those cheat sheets you prepared just before an exam?
-The mere act of carefully copying your notes while concentrating on the important elements of the lesson helped you memorize them.
+The mere act of carefully copying your best notes while concentrating on the important elements of the lesson helps you memorize them.
 Result: Even more reason to use them!
-So, if you’ve done your lessons on a computer, the best way of revising is still to copy them out by hand.
+So, if you’ve done your lessons on a computer, the best way of studying your notes is still to copy them out by hand.

 Writing by hand: our brain says thank you